Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 02: Two Pointers.md

 }
 ````
 - Sorting the array will take `O(N * logN)`.
 The `searchPair()`, in this case, will take `O(N^2)`; the main while loop will run in `O(N)` but the nested for loop can also take `O(N)` - this will happen when the target sum is bigger than every triplet in the array.
 So, overall `searchTriplets()` will take `O(N * logN + N^3)`, which is asymptotically equivalent to `O(N^3)`.
-- Ignoring the space required for the output array, the space complexity of the above algorithm will be `O(N)` which is required for sorting.
+- Ignoring the space required for the output array, the <b>space complexity</b> of the above algorithm will be `O(N)` which is required for sorting.
 ## 🌟 Subarrays with Product Less than a Target (medium)
 https://leetcode.com/problems/subarray-product-less-than-k/